Pretro/gymstore/README.md

 ![Image of the settings file](media/pictures/pic10.png)

-25.-Next step is top enable automatic deploys.
+25.-Enable automatic deploys.
 To do that click the "Enable Automatic Deploys" button in the Automatic deploys section.

 ![Image of the settings file](media/pictures/pic11.png)